telerik/blazor-docs/knowledge-base/textarea-indicate-when-maxlength-is-reached.md

 * The TextArea has a `MaxLength` parameter but it does not show when the maximum allowed characters count is reached.
 How to notify the user they have reached the `MaxLength` value?
 * How to display a counter, so the user knows how many characters they have left before reaching the `MaxLength` value?

-How to display a counter, so the user knows how many characters they have left before reaching the `MaxLength` value?

 ## Solution